danvega/danvega-dev-nuxt/content/blog/2024/01/15/developer-advocate.md

 Start sharing your passion through various mediums such as writing, public speaking, videos, podcasts, and more.
 I didn't begin creating content because I aspired to be a developer advocate.
 I did it because I enjoyed learning something new and wanted to share it with the community.
 I also started when I encountered a problem and couldn't find a solution.
 Once I did, I wanted to ensure others could quickly find the same solution.
 Through this process, I became involved in the communities I was part of, which has been one of the best things I have done for my career.

-> “Once you start down the path of enjoying some­thing and sharing it, you're already well on the way to becom­ing a developer advocate.” **Mark Heckler - Microsoft**
+> “Once you start down the path of enjoying something and sharing it, you're already well on the way to becoming a developer advocate.” **Mark Heckler - Microsoft**
 >

 S**tart thinking of yourself as a brand**